gchure/phd/docs/src/chapter_02/section_05_results.md

 address these questions, we follow the data collapse strategy used in a number of previous studies [@sourjik2002, @keymer2006, @swem2008].

-The equilibrium states and statistical weights outlined in
+&nbsp;&nbsp;&nbsp;&nbsp;The equilibrium states and statistical weights outlined in
 @Fig:states_weights (A) can be further coarse grained into two possible states -- one state being where the promoter is occupied by the repressor and another being where the promoter is *not* occupied by the